EiffelWebFramework/EWF/Projects.md

 * Support for configuration
 * Ready to use logging facilities
 * Smart handler for HEAD or similar
-* Added component to ease the caching functionalities
+* Adding component to ease the caching functionalities
+* Adding Session support
+* URL rewriting ?
 * Mass testing
 * ...